BDC Hamburger Icon

 Open row

-As you hire your first employees, you’ll need to begin administering employee benefits.
-While some benefits are legally required, others can help you attract and retain the best employees.
-With the unemployment rate falling and many employees carefully evaluating job offers based on company culture, compensation management, and employee benefits, it’s critical to have a comprehensive benefits package with affordable rates.
+After hiring your first employees, you’ll need to begin administering employee benefits.
+While some benefits are required legally, packaging additional perks and benefits can help you attract and retain top talent — a necessary element of business growth.
+Today’s job seekers carefully evaluate job offers based on company culture, compensation management and employee benefits, so creating a comprehensive benefits package with affordable rates is critical.

 Step 1: Determine your benefits management budget.

 Employee benefits are expensive, typically accounting for roughly one-third of an employee’s total compensation, along with wages and salary.
-According to the Bureau of Labor Statistics, the average employer spends roughly $12.06 per hour on an employee’s benefits, with $3.09 of that going toward health insurance benefits.
-(These numbers are based on a civilian employee who makes an average total compensation of $38.91 per hour.)
+According to the Bureau of Labor Statistics, the average employer spends roughly $14.41 per hour on an employee’s benefits, with $3.50 going toward health insurance costs.
+(These numbers are based on a civilian employee who makes an average total compensation of $46.14 per hour.)

 You’ll then be able to identify the benefits you can reasonably afford.
-Keep in mind that the most valuable benefits – such as health insurance and retirement plans – are often the most expensive.
+Remember that the most valuable benefits — health insurance and the best employee retirement plans — are often the most expensive.

 FYIDid you know